hashicorp/terraform/website/source/docs/internals/providers/new-provider.html.md

 contributing this to the Terraform codebase, create a directory named after your plugin in the `builtin/providers` directory of Terraform.
-If you’re planning on maintaining it outside of Terraform as a standalone plugin, create a new repository for it&emdash;we recommend `github.com/{yourname}/terraform-provider-{name}`, as that will simplify things down the road.
+If you’re planning on maintaining it outside of Terraform as a standalone plugin, create a new repository for it-we recommend `github.com/{yourname}/terraform-provider-{name}`, as that will simplify things down the road.